UNM-CARC/QuickBytes/genome_evaluation.md

 ## Assessing completeness with BUSCO ##

 The next step will be to assess how complete our genome is by seeing how many single-copy orthologs are detected.
 This is important, because obviously if our genome is missing important portions, those regions won't be detected in analyses.
 For this, we will use BUSCO.
 As it stands, there are some issues installing BUSCO with conda (new versions fail to solve), and it doesn't work well as a spack module, so I'll provide a conda .yml for you.
-First, exapand this bit for the yml file:
+First, copy the file from our shared tutorial directory like "cp /projects/shared/tutorials/quickbytes/busco-env.yml ~/path/to/directory" or exapand this bit and manually copy its contents:

 <details>
 	<summary> Text for the .yml file </summary>

-	name: busco-test
+	name: busco-env
 	channels:
 	  - bioconda
 	  - ursky